 For half of the movie, where Michael escapes the mental facility, here we have pointless cameos by Ken Foree and Sid Haig, roles that could've been best played by unknown actors.
 Then we have Dee Wallance Stone and Pat Skipper who seemed wasted as Laurie's adoptive parents.
 Brad Dourif is actually good in his role of Sheriff Brackett and one of the few likeable characters in the movie.

 Lastly, the cast of Laurie and her friends were painstakingly annoying.
-You know, John Carpenter found ways to them likeable and relatable.
+You know, John Carpenter found ways to make them likeable and relatable.
 Even Debra Hill contribute to that since she had similar teenage friends and sort of incorporated of how they talked in the movie.
 When you look at Annie and Lynda, they seem like the type of people you would be friends with.

 In this version, not so much.
 They come off like such mean girls in this.
 And when you hear them talk, it's obvious that Rob Zombie doesn't know how to write teenage girls.
 And it's aggravating to know that they always seem to have sex on their minds.
 You know that's not the only thing teenagers do in horror movies, Mr. Zombie, I thought you would be more creative than that.
 Anywho, let's just get back to basics: